NirachaMarchett/NirachaMarchett/README.md

 ### Bit of facts about me:
 * I love outdoor activities, traveling and flying
-* I spen a lot of times playing puzzle games on my phone
+* I spend a lot of times playing puzzle games on my phone
 * I'm afraid of caterpillars
 * My favorite city I've visited is **ROME**